jakubvalenta/covid-chance/README.md

 done Example Feed                             1 urls inserted
 ```

-This means 1 new URL has been found in the feed and was stored in the
+This means 1 new URL was found in the feed and was stored in the database.
+All
-database.
-All the other URLs in the feed were already in the database, so they
+the other URLs in the feed were already in the database, so they were not
-were not inserted again.
+inserted again.

 ### 2. Download pages